Pearl GTL: Technical features

-Upon achieving its full capacity within 2012, the Pearl GTL will convert 1.6 e9cuft/d of natural gas into 140,000 oilbbl/d of petroleum liquids and 120,000 BOE into natural gas liquids and ethane.
+Upon achieving its full capacity in 2012, the Pearl GTL will convert 1.6 e9cuft/d of natural gas into 140,000 oilbbl/d of petroleum liquids and 120,000 BOE into natural gas liquids and ethane.
 The integrated process automation and control system for the main plant and the onplot tank farm will be designed and implemented by Honeywell, while that for the offplot tank farm and the loading berths will be designed and implemented by Invensys.
 Page Europa was contracted as overall Telecom System Integrator for both onshore and offshore telecommunications systems.
 ABB Group was contracted to supply all of the electrical and control systems.
 The first train will be commissioned in 2010, followed by the second train in 2011.

 The main contractors are KBR and JGC Corporation.
 Other contractors are J. Ray McDermott, CB&I, Consolidated Contractors Company, Kentz, Descon Engineering Limited.
 The process pumps are supplied by Flowserve, chemical injection pumps are by LEWA Germany and eight turbomachinery trains for use in the air separation systems are supplied by Linde.
 Half of the 24 reactors for the Fischer–Tropsch process were supplied by MAN AG.

 The Pearl GTL project builds upon the foundations of the smaller scale GTL project in Bintulu, Malaysia, which has been in operation since 1993.
 The plant is expected to reach full production in mid-2012.